2 Diagnostic Charts

 Clearwaves Software Packages And Intermod Assist

 The Clearwaves software runs on any model RF Explorer — regardless whether the device was purchased from us or elsewhere.
-The same is true for the Signal Hound spectrum analyzer.
-You can purchase the Clearwaves software alone or discounted when packaged with an RF Explorer model WSUB1G device or Signal Hound USB-SA44B analyzer.
+You can purchase the Clearwaves software alone or discounted when packaged with an RF Explorer model WSUB1G device.